 Connect the new Authentication Server to your existing primary Management Console Server.
-For details, refer to Authentication server Installation.
+For details, refer to Authentication Server Installation.

-- 3. Install another new machine with Red Hat version 8.x. - 4.
-Install a DMZ Server on the new machine using the installation package for version 5.4.4.
+- 3. Install another new machine with Red Hat version 8.x. - Install a DMZ Server on the new machine using the installation package for version 5.4.8.
 Be sure to run the el8 flavor installation script and select installation option 3.

 Connect this DMZ Server with the new Authentication Server that you created in Step 2.
-For details - Connect this DMZ Server with the new Authentication Server that you created in Step 2.
-For details, refer to DMZ Installation. - 5.
-Test the new installation and verify that the server is operating as expected. - 6.
-Disconnect an Authentication Server on a machine running version 7.x from the Load Balancer and delete the machine. - 7.
+For details, refer to DMZ Installation.

+- 5. Test the new installation and verify that the server is operating as expected. - 6.
+Disconnect an Authentication Server on a machine running version 7.x from the Load Balancer, and delete the machine. - 7.
 Install a new machine with Red Hat version 8.x.
-Then install a new Authentication Server on the machine using the installation package for version 5.4.4, as described in Step 2.
+Then install a new Authentication Server on the machine using the installation package for version 5.4.8, as described in Step 2. - 8.
+Delete the machine running the DMZ Server that was associated with the old Authentication Server.